dutch-dwellings/dutch-dwelling-database/README.md

 - check if there energycertificates that have multiple BagPandIds (e.g. did I miss something when parsing the XML, or does every certicate have only one PandId?)
 - make an option to have setup.py run without any input (and possibly without output, the UNIX-way)
 - make setup.py run idempotently
+- take table names used in the creation of tables from .env